Winter Outdoor Family Activities - Sledding and Tobogganing in Snow

 Such was the simple kind of fun we had while tobogganing in the winter.
 It still brings a smile to my face!

 Vivid were my mother's memories of tobogganing in Washington Park in Milwaukee, Wisconsin when she was a child.
 After eating an early supper her family would go to the park with their toboggan.

 A special ramp and stairway allowed access to the top of a wooden structure that had been built.
 After working their way up in line they would carefully align themselves onto the toboggan and after being launched their descent first took them down the ramp and then onto the long sloping hill below amidst much hilarity and laughter.

-The park and especially the toboggan run was well illuminated and this was often a night-time activity for them.
+The park and especially the toboggan run was well illuminated and this was often a night time activity for them.
 The kiss of cold air would have their cheeks well rouged while they attempted to hang on to those toboggan ropes as they raced down the hill over and over again.